Patient Chart Viewer

 Test Requirements

-Review the minimum data requirements for test patients used in the chart, including which FHIR resources must be present to populate the timeline and structured sections.
+Defines minimum data requirements for test patients, including the FHIR resources needed to populate viewer sections.

 Security and Auditing